ks-no/eventstore2/README.md

     super(eventStore);
   }

-  @Handles(CreateNewPost.class)
+  @Handler(CreateNewPost.class)
   public void handleCommand(CreateNewPost command){
     if (isAdmin(command.getUser())
       eventstore.tell(new NewPostCreated(command.getUser(), command.getContent);
     else
-      throw new UnauthorizedActionException("User is not permitted to post to this blog") }
+      throw new UnauthorizedActionException("User is not permitted to post to this blog");
+  }

   ...